Mind-chain/Snapshots/README.md

+# Start Syncing
-#start syncing with this snapshot  file
+After the installation, you can start syncing with the snapshot using the following command:

 ```shell
 mind server --restore 0-1000000snapshot.bk --data-dir node
 ```

-Keep Eyes on the Logs
+# Keep Eyes on the Logs
 If the syncing process started successfully, it will return logs like this: